mshelby/Smart_Speaker/README.md

 # BarrelSat One

 A premium, fully local smart speaker designed as a spiritual successor to the Amazon Echo 4th Gen, built with superior acoustics, thoughtful craftsmanship, and complete privacy.

-**Designed and modeled through a thoughtful collaboration with Grok (xAI)**
+Designed and modeled through a thoughtful collaboration with Grok (xAI), and modeled with care in FreeCAD (v1.1.1) on Arch Linux.

 ## Current Status
 **Progress: ~88% Complete** — Final polishing and pre-print phase.